About us

 Addressing complexity with complexity

 Reality is complex.
-It is articulated, ever-changing, counterintuitive at times.
-It is made of elements that are all connected to each other by causal relationships, as even modern Science recognizes when it states that “nothing is lost, nothing is created, everything is transformed”.
-Any action taken with the intention of having an impact on reality should therefore take into account this complexity.
+It is multifaceted, ever-changing, counterintuitive at times.
+It is made up of elements all connected to each other by causal relationships, as even modern Science reminds us when it states “nothing is lost, nothing is created, everything is transformed”.
+Any action aiming to impact reality must take this complexity into account.

 Buddhist philosophy is aware of such complexity, as it recognizes that all beings and phenomena are both transitory and interconnected.
 We thus find it to be the perfect conceptual framework for implementing systemic change, which is the approach we want to keep on things.